robinmanuelthiel/xamarinworkshop/04 Speaker App with Xamarin.Forms/README.md

 }
 ```

 There is no problem with that.
 On the contrary, this is good and clean.
-Remember, who is instanciating the `MainViewModel`!
+Remember, who is instantiating  the `MainViewModel`!
 Right, it is the view.
-It's our `MainPage.xaml.cs` file that calls `viewModel = new MainViewModel();` in its constuctor.
+It's our `MainPage.xaml.cs` file that calls `viewModel = new MainViewModel();` in its constructor.
 The MainPage lives inside the Xamarin.Forms project so it has platform knowledge and can implement `IHttpService` easily.

 > **Hint:** Sorry for taking so much time for *Dependency Injection* but this is the hardest part to understand.
 If you got this, you can master incredibly clean and nested architectures easily and reuse your code like you have never imagined!